oracle-livelabs/database/kubernetes-for-oracledbas/access-cluster/access-cluster.md

 ### kube-apiserver

 *kubectl* makes API calls to the clusters *kube-apiserver* on the *Control Plane* node.
-In addition to the *kube-apiserver*, the *Control Plane* node contains all the core components of the cluster required to manage the *Worker* nodes, the workhourses of the cluster.
+In addition to the *kube-apiserver*, the *Control Plane* node contains all the core components of the cluster required to manage the *Worker* nodes, the workhorses of the cluster.

 ![kube-apiserver](images/kube-apiserver.png "kube-apiserver")